 - If you do run into complications when trying to remodel a section of your house alone ask for help.
 There is no shame in asking for help when you come across an obstacle.
 A home that is properly remodelled looks better than a home that was remodelled poorly and not done properly.

 - It is possible to update the appearance of your refrigerator and other appliances without spending a bundle.
 Although the stainless steel look is in, you don’t need to toss out your good appliances just for a different look.
-You can purchase inexpensive spray paint for your appliances and paint them almost any color imaginable.
+You can purchase inexpensive spray paint for your appliances and paint them almost any colour imaginable.
 Appliance paint can update your kitchen quickly and easily.

 - You can stop heat loss from your hot water heater easily by covering it in a jacket.
-The jacket, which can be found at any hardware store, stops heat loss by 70%, making your home more energy efficient.
+The jacket, which can be found at any hardware store, stops heat loss by 70%, making your home more energy-efficient.
 This saves you money in the long run, as you can quickly regain the cost of the jacket in as little as 6 months.

 - Have a backup plan for getting water or using the toilet if your home improvement project involves plumbing.
 It is impossible to predict how long it will take to install a new sink or complete a number of other plumbing projects.
 Even if you anticipate that you will be finished by the end of the day, have a backup plan in place just in case.
 You don’t want to leave your family without these necessities.